borizook/ASF_Korea/README.md

 **Copyright (c) 2025 Epidesa.
 All Rights Reserved.**
 - The data provided in this repository (typically located in the `data/` directory) is for **archival and peer-review/validation purposes only**.
 > [!CAUTION]
-> **No unauthorized use, reproduction, redistribution, or modification** of the data is permitted without explicit written consent from the author and the Korean government.
+> **No unauthorized use, reproduction, redistribution, or modification** of the data is permitted without explicit written consent from the authors and the Korean government.